 Our accommodation was in an awesome location, right inside the city walls so despite the warnings, we decided to try our luck with parking the car inside the old city.
 I must admit that we simply got lucky.
 In one of the few tiny parking lots, we met a nice local woman who offered to move her car from the lot and into her private parking spot a few blocks from there.
 If it wasn’t for this lucky break, we would have been screwed.

 After settling in our basic accommodation, we headed out to explore the town.
 A natural starting point for us was the northern beach, home to two special islands: the Petit Bé & Grand Bé.
 After passing by the pétanque players, we descended down to the golden beach.

 The Petit Bé & Grand Bé are small islands just off the coast.
-The Petit Bé is home to an old fort that was used by the French army to defend the strategic port of Saint Malo until 1885.
-The Grand Bé is, as its name suggest, the bigger of the two and is accessible by foot from the mainland at low tide.
-The famous French writer and local hero François-René de Chateaubriand is buried on the Grand Bé and making the hike up to Chateaubriand’s tomb is a popular thing to do in Saint Malo.
+The Petit Bé is home to an old fort that was used by the French army to defend the strategic port of Saint-Malo until 1885.
+The Grand Bé is, as its name suggests, the bigger of the two and is accessible by foot from the mainland at low tide.
+The famous French writer and local hero François-René de Chateaubriand is buried on the Grand Bé and making the hike up to Chateaubriand’s tomb is a popular thing to do in Saint-Malo.

 Though we did have incredible luck with the weather, this wasn’t the case with the tide, which really calls the shots around here.
 We arrived just when the tide was starting to roll back, covering the footpath leading up to the Grand Bé.
 A bit disappointed, the view from the beach is still worth the visit!
 The sand is golden and the air fresh with the smell of the sea.

-Today, the Fort National is open to the public and is accessible only at low tide in certain parts of the year.
-Check out the visitors information page for opening times and rates.
+Today, Fort National is open to the public and is accessible only at low tide in certain parts of the year.
+Check out the visitor’s information page for opening times and rates.